-I used to teach photography, so I've been asked about the best camera for beginners for years.
-The answer has always been the same: one that's not too expensive but not missing features, is simple to use but capable of advanced shooting, and above all offers great image quality.
+As someone who used to teach photography, I've been asked about the best camera for beginners for years.
+And my answer has always been the same: look for a camera that's not too expensive, is simple to use but capable of advanced shooting to support you while you grow, and above all offers great image quality.

-Having used hundreds of cameras and helped train even more photographers since 2014, I recommend a mirrorless camera over a DSLR (more on that in the FAQs below), but the truth is that you can't buy a bad camera these days – any of my recommendations will do a great job.
-However, some are better than others depending on what exactly you want to shoot, whether that's stills, video, vlogs and so on.
+I've tested hundreds of cameras (and helped train just as many photographers since I started teaching in 2014!), and my recommendation is to go for a mirrorless camera over a DSLR (more on that in the FAQs below).
+That said, any of the cameras I've listed below will do a great job – but some will do that job better than others depending on what you shoot, whether it's stills, videos or vlogs.

-Just as important as the camera itself is the kind of lens you get with it.
-Cameras are sold both 'body only' or with a 'kit lens' – typically a starter lens with around a 3x zoom to cover general-purpose shooting.
-I've recommended a kit lens for each of my selections below (which are almost always the standard option for these cameras), to make sure that you can get shooting as soon as your camera arrives.
+Don't forget that the lens you use is just as important as the camera itself.
+Cameras are sold either "body only" or with a "kit lens" – typically a starter lens with around a 3x optical zoom to cover general-purpose shooting.
+So I've recommended a kit lens for each of my selections (which are almost always the standard bundle option) to make sure that you can get shooting as soon as your camera arrives!

 James Artaius

-I started photography teaching and training in 2014, working with everyone from complete beginners to professionals looking to add a string to their bow.
+I started as a photography trainer in 2014, teaching a lot of beginners how to get the best out of their kit.
+I've written tutorials for publications like PhotoPlus – The Canon Magazine to help newcomers master their kit.
 I also host talks on getting started with your camera and beginner photography equipment at national exhibitions like The Photography & Video Show.

 Best camera for beginners in 2024